harrism/hemi/README.md

 Iteration
 ---------

-For kernel functions with simple independent element-wise parallelism, hemi.h provides two functions to enable iterating over elements sequentially in host code or in parallel in device code.
+For kernel functions with simple independent element-wise parallelism, `hemi/device_api.h` provides functions to enable iterating over elements sequentially in host code or in parallel in device code.

  - `globalThreadIndex()` returns the offset of the current thread within the 1D grid, or zero for host code.
 In device code, it resolves to `blockDim.x * blockIdx.x + threadIdx.x`.
  - `globalThreadCount()` returns the size of the 1D grid in threads, or one in host code.
 In device code, it resolves to `gridDim.x * blockDim.x`.